Updated: April 2025

 Tasmania Renewable Energy Initiatives

-The Tasmanian Renewable Energy Action Plan’s goal is to increase the State’s renewable energy output by 200 per cent based on 2022’s renewable energy figures.
+Tasmania achieved 100% renewable energy in 2020.
+The Tasmanian Renewable Energy Action Plan’s goal is to increase the State’s renewable energy output to 200 per cent of current needs by 2040.

 Check out CORENA’s TAS Projects